ben/foundry-ironsworn/README.md

 # Credits

 This work is based on Ironsworn (found at https://www.ironswornrpg.com), created by Shawn Tomkin, and licensed for our use under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license (creativecommons.org/licenses/by-nc-sa/4.0/).

+Data courtesy of [Datasworn](https://github.com/rsek/datasworn), which is used here under its MIT license.

 Hand-drawn map scene courtesy of [McSekcer](https://www.reddit.com/user/McSekcer/).